1.

 The two men watched each other.

-Vincent was silent, and Gabriel now cornered, began to raise his voice.
+Walter was quiet, and Gabriel now cornered, began to raise his voice.

 4.

 The one o’clock sun was streaming into the room and making fire of the spokes of dust that slid through it.
 Gabriel was playing with a cigarette, cajoling smoke out of the window, he was sat up on the kitchen counter tapping the ash.
-Vincent had spread word amongst his friends and Gabriel was no longer being booked for anything.
-He had spent the past months locked away refreshing his IG messages and an email inbox of phishing scams.
-He had had to move out of the flat share with Jonas, as they (the other flatmates — who had caught wind of the story) had all insisted he do, he was using the little savings he had now to rent a box room in Whitechapel with a strange family of four.
+Gabriel was no longer booking, Walter had spread the word.
+Gabriel had spent the past months locked away refreshing his IG messages and an email inbox of phishing scams.
+He had had to move out of the flat share with Jonas, as the other flatmates — who had caught wind of the story — had all insisted he do, he was using the little savings he had now to rent a box room in Whitechapel with a strange family of four.

-He wasn’t particularly perturbed by what had happened to his career because devoid of distraction Gabriel was now fixated on what had happened on the runway.
-The incident.
+He wasn’t particularly perturbed by the series of events because devoid of distraction Gabriel was now fixated on what had happened at the show, the incident.
 His walls were plastered with his drawings of it.
 He heard the sound of it on nights and in the morning.
-When Gabriel had walked the show, opening and closing in the place of Jonas, he had experienced in a visceral way that the David was collapsing, he saw it in his mind's eye, he heard a cracking in his ear, he heard and saw what physically was not there: a hairline fracture falling down the stomach of the David piercing the navel, he heard it, deafeningly loud when he was trying to sleep, so incredibly loud when he did sleep that he would wake up with a start sometimes.
+When Gabriel had walked the show, opening and closing in the place of Jonas, he had experienced in a visceral way that the David was collapsing, he heard and saw what physically was not there: a hairline fracture falling down the stomach of the David piercing the navel.

-Gabriel had felt an incredible connection to the statue as he had walked towards it, he had felt something primal, it was like devolving into an original form and speaking with God.
-There was something so vital so real about it.
-He knew then that it was only he who could have opened and closed that show, it was his show.
-When he had walked they had all seen it, everyone who had watched him.
-And when he had experienced that crack forming, he had felt an equivalent cracking inside of himself, a chip that was only going to widen.
-That is why he knew what would happen, and waited everyday to hear news of it, the David was unstable, the fissure would open wide, and the statue would crumble and fall to pieces.
-The thought made his breathing unsteady, he felt grief, incredible grief.
+Gabriel had felt a connection to the statue as he had walked towards it, a divine weaving.
+Spiritual, vital, real.
+When he had walked they had all felt it, everyone who had watched him.
+And when he had experienced that crack forming, he had sensed an equivalent cracking inside of himself, a chip that was only going to widen.
+He knew what would happen, and waited everyday to hear news of it.
+The David was unstable.
+The fissure would open.
+The statue would crumble and fall to pieces.

 5.

-And so Gabriel had been haunting Florence for weeks, he had scraped together his last pennies for the easyJet flight and was living in a box room at a hotel in the town centre, smoking cigarettes out of the large bay windows and eating sunflower seeds.
+And so Gabriel had been haunting Florence for weeks, he had scraped together his last pennies for the easyJet flight and was living in a thin coffin shaped hotel room in the town centre, smoking cigarettes out of the tall bay windows and eating sunflower seeds.
 He’d been to the Accademia ten times already, lurking around the edges of the place, only looking at the David from afar.
-Gabriel had bought the hammer on his first day back in Florence from a hardware store a couple of miles from the centre of town and had found a way to sneak it through the metal detectors in the Accademia on the seventh day.
-He wasn’t sure he would have the nerve to do it in the end, each time he had been to the gallery he felt himself prepared but then backed out at the last minute.
-Yet his fervour was mounting, and everyday he felt it was more right.
-When his will waivered and grew porous, a thought would come to mind with routine, popped up like a Jack from a box each time, it said: that should he succeed to do it, ignoring for a moment the repercussions, he would be remembered, his name would be beside the David’s as Cannata’s was too, always, so that when people said David they would so too say Gabriel and in that moment they would have no choice but to think about how beautiful they were.
+Gabriel had bought the hammer on his first day back in Florence from a hardware store a couple of miles from the centre of town and had found a way to sneak it through the metal detectors days later.
+Each time he had been to the gallery he felt himself prepared but then backed out.
+His fervour however was mounting, and everyday he felt it was more right.
+When his will waivered, a thought would come to mind with routine, it said that: he would be remembered.

-A further three weeks had passed before he felt truly certain.
+Another week passed before he felt truly certain.
 It was an early morning and Gabriel had booked a guided tour to skip the queues.
 Florence was raining and it was washing down the sand coloured tiles and into the streets.
 As the tour guide, a tall silver man named Alberto, explained to the group why the statue’s head and hands were so big Gabriel broke away from the group and made his move.
 He walked swiftly towards the David removing the hammer from his bag and leapt over the barrier.
 The alarm sounded immediately but was useless.
 Gabriel was too quick.
-He had rushed forward and was hitting the statue on its right toe, the other toe.
-Thwack.
-The hammer came down with such force it sent a sinister shudder through all of his joints, it made a mechanic sound, the marble chipped.
+He had rushed forward and was hitting the statue on its right toe.
+The hammer came down with such force it sent a shudder through his joints, it made a mechanic sound, the marble chipped.
 He went in again.
 People screamed when they saw what he was doing, made sharp cries of pain as if the hammer came down on their own feet, soon enough there were hands pulling him away and one hitting him very hard on the back of his skull.

 6.